 Tracing your family tree in Bedfordshire

 Tracing your ancestors can be fascinating but it takes time and patience.
 By doing some preparation before you start searching in the Bedfordshire archives, you'll be able to make best use of your time when you start your research.
 Here is what we recommend.
-If you are unable to visit us yourself, we do have a research service

 - The place to start enquiring about your family history is at home.
 Ask your family if they have any recollections that may be useful, such as full names of grandparents, dates and places of birth, marriage and death, occupations, where people lived.
 But remember that memories are not always reliable and this information cannot be taken as fact.

 - Find the family bible if there is one, and diaries, copies of wills, certificates and old letters which family members may have kept.